misua/AzurePipelines-wordpress/README.md

 - should probably use key vault or better password mgmt system.
 - more code cleanup and using variables
 - added details on adding tls (in ingress.tf)
-- added details on how to
+- added details on how to deploy wordpress with isolation on diff namespace

 ## Authors